 Medical authorities concluded the injuries were deliberate but the couple insisted they did nothing to cause them.
-They gave multiple explanations, including that Lyndsay Colula may have rolled onto the baby at night or that the child fell off the edge of the bed.
+They gave multiple explanations, including that Lyndsay Colula may have rolled onto the baby at night or that the child fell off the bed.

 Other reasons given were that the baby bumped her head in the bathtub or was somehow injured by a pit bull, prosecutor Rosanne Darling said.

-The mother ultimately pointed her finger at the father, who she said was the only other person who could have hurt the baby.
+The mother ultimately pointed her finger at the father, whom she said was the only other person who could have hurt the baby.